MySQL Database Management and Usage in ServBay

 Security Management

-Safeguarding your database from unauthorized access and data loss is essential.
+Protecting your database from unauthorized access and data loss is critical.

-Set complex and unique strong passwords for all database users—especially the root
+Set strong, unique passwords for all database users, especially the root

--- After connecting to MySQL, change a user's password with the following command
+-- After connecting to MySQL, use the following to change a user’s password

 ALTER USER 'your_username'@'localhost' IDENTIFIED BY 'your_new_strong_password';

--- Or use SET PASSWORD for older versions
+-- Or use SET PASSWORD for compatibility with older versions

 -- SET PASSWORD FOR 'your_username'@'localhost' = PASSWORD('your_new_strong_password');